-The supervisor WILL reject students without sufficient written introductory part and knowledge of the basic ideas of the experiment; he/she can reject them also in case they come too late.
+The tutor WILL reject students without sufficient written introductory part and knowledge of the basic ideas of the experiment; he/she can reject them also in case they come too late.
 A compensatory appointment can be agreed upon discussion with the tutor and organizer responsible for the course.
+See the To-Do-List for more information!